home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 If the integration supports `zeroconf` or `ssdp`, these should be preferred over `dhcp` as it generally offers a better user experience.

-The following example has three matchers consisting of two items.
-All of the items in any of the three matchers must match for discovery to happen by this config.
+The following example has two matchers consisting of two items.
+All of the items in any of the matchers must match for discovery to happen by this config.

 For example: